plone/training/docs/content-editing/tour-of-plone.md

 10. The footer contains an optional message, as well as links to the same site map and contact form as appeared in the header.

-    Clicking on the footer logo seen in this example takes you to https://plone.org, not the home of this site.
+    Clicking on the footer logo takes you to the home page of this site.

    ````{card}
    ```{image} _static/tour-of-plone-09.jpeg